sah/monocle/README.md

 helpful to think of `yield` as in *traffic*.  `yield conn.read(10)` in an o-routine means "yield to other o-routines until we finish reading 10 bytes".

+## Who?

+Monocle was created by Greg Hazel and Steven Hazel.

 ## Related Work
 monocle is similar to, and takes inspiration from: